barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 ## Normalizing
 **Standard Normalization** with mean and variance.
 Decreases drastically the computation time.

-With non-normalized data, cost function can be dee with an inconsistent (elongated) shape.
+With non-normalized data, cost function can be deep with an inconsistent (elongated) shape.

 ## Vanishing/exploding gradients
 As it can be seen on a very simple NN: a deep NN with large number of layers, same weights and zero biases, **activations and gradients explode or vanish**.